How To Polish Your Car by Hand (Step-By-Step Guide)

 It would be a shame to leave the paint unprotected after polishing.
 For that, you can use waxes, sealants, or ceramic coatings.

 Applying waxes and sealants is easy and will protect your paint from the lightest scratches, UV rays, heat, and other external factors.
-It’ll also make your color hydrophobic, which makes it easier to drive the car during rains.
+It’ll also make your color hydrophobic, which makes it easier to drive the car during rain.

 Check out my recommended car waxes here.